idrositis/provisioning/kickstarts/README.md

 RHEL/CentOS 6.x &amp; 7.x installations.

 > **NOTE**
+>
 > The below considerations have been made for the kickstart templates:
+>
 >  - Old naming convention for the network interfaces (*eth0*, *eth1*, etc.)
+>  - Hostnanes starting with `test` are specially treated, mainly for testing purposes
+>    eg. regarding partition sizes
 >  - Special kernel parameters, like non-blanking console
 >
-> You might need to amend them.
+> You might need to amend them, to accomodate your needs.

 ## Quick-Start